Totalus/object-storage-client/Readme.md

+# Universal Object Storage Client

-Python object storage client that provides a simple straightforward API to manage objects on various storage backend (AWS S3, OpenStack Swift, etc.).
-Providing a common API allows other projects to easily support multiple storage backend or change storage backend without needing to change the code.
+The purpose of thie project is to provide a python client that provides a simple straightforward API to manage objects on various storage backend (AWS S3, OpenStack Swift, etc.).
+Providing a common API allows other projects to easily support multiple storage backend or change storage backend without needing to change the code and avoid vendor lockdown.

 Storage backend currently supported:
 - OpenStack Swift

 ## Install / Upgrade